tinacms/tina.io/content/docs/tina-folder/overview.md

 ## Overview

-The `.tina` folder is where all of the TinaCMS configuration and customization is.
-This is the place where the schema is defined and where the editing experience can be customized.
+The `.tina` folder is where the configuration, schema and UI customization for TinaCMS is located.

 The `.tina` folder normally is at the root of the repo (unless a [mono repo setup](/docs/tina-cloud/faq/#does-tina-cloud-work-with-monorepos) is being used) and has the following folder structure: